kyma-project/test-infra/development/tools/cmd/pjtester/README.md

 ## Things to remember

-If you need new Secrets on workload clusters, you need to ask the Neighbors team to create it for your tests.
+If you need new Secrets on workload clusters, ask the Neighbors team to create it for your tests.

 PJtester is not able to wait till your new images are build on a PR.
 That still requires an extra commit after the image is placed in the registry.
 We will think on how to solve that in [#2632](https://github.com/kyma-project/test-infra/issues/2632).